ziotom78/raytracing_course/language-comparison.md

     libraries[^root] within a Nim program, using the two pragmas `{.importc.}` and `{.importcpp.}`.

--   Similarly to C\#, Rust, and Julia, it has a standard package manager, `nimble`, which provides the ability to quickly create and run empty «Hello world!» projects, as well as downloading and installing libraries from the web.
+-   Similarly to C\#, Rust, Crystal, and Julia, it has a standard package manager, `nimble`, which provides the ability to quickly create and run empty «Hello world!» projects, as well as downloading and installing libraries from the web.

     The following command creates a new Nim program in the directory `myproj`: